Please note: At your instructor's discretion,

 Ahead of

-Friday's class, read Chapter 7 in
+Friday's class, quickly read Chapter

-statistics.
-This reading is just five
+descriptive statistics.
+This reading

-doing this week and why.
+we will be doing this week and why.

 -